Hitda Codex

 The Hitda Codex is an eleventh-century codex containing an evangeliary, a selection of passages from the Gospels, commissioned by Hitda, abbess of Meschede in about 1020.
 It is held at University and State Library Darmstadt.
-Hitda is depicted in the book's dedication miniature presenting the codex to the convent's patron, St Walburga.
+Hitda is depicted in the book's dedication miniature presenting the codex to the convent's patron, Saint Walburga.
+St. Walburga stands on a pedestal in the center of the composition, and has a golden halo surrounding her head.
+Behind the two women is the monastery that Hitda oversees, which fills the entire background.